-A contemporary bronze casting of the Goddess Saraswati from southern India.
-Saraswati is seated on a lotus pedistal with her emblems in her hands, surounded by the cosmic universal wheel.
-At the top is an image of Chepu the demon killer and a her feet are two peacocks, symbolising her superiorority over worldly desires.
-Source: Kashgar
+A contemporary carved stone statue of Saraswati from Indonesia.
+Saraswati is seated on a lotus pedestal with her emblems in her hands and a peacock at her feet, symbolising her superiority over worldly desires.
+Photo credit: Kashgar

 Saraswati is the beloved Hindu goddess of knowledge, music and the arts.
 In Buddhism, she is a guardian deity who upholds the teachings of Gautama Buddha.
 In Burma she is called Thurathadi or Tipitaka Medaw, in China her name is Biàncáitiān, in Thai, Surasawadee and in Japanese, Benzaiten.

 Her name, which derives from two words, "saras" (meaning "flow") and "wati" (meaning "a woman"), gives clues as to her origin.
-Ten thousand years ago, a mighty river flowed, three to ten kilometers wide at its largest.
-Called the Saraswati by those who lived along its banks (and now known to geologists as the Ghaggar-Hakra River), it carried glacial water from the Himalayas through the plains of northwest India and probably ended in a series of terminal lakes within the Thar Desert, its water only reaching the sea in very wet rainy seasons.
-Many significant archaeological sites have been excavated along its course-way, indicating that the river played a vital part in the development of the Indus Valley Civilization.
-However, the Saraswati began to dry up during the Harappan and the Late Harappan phase as evidenced by the abandonment of many sites, at the latest around 1900 BCE.
+Ten thousand years ago, a mighty river flowed, three to ten kilometers wide at its largest point.
+Called the Saraswati by those who lived along its banks (and now known to geologists as the Ghaggar-Hakra River), it carried glacial water from the Himalayas through the plains of northwest India and probably ended in a series of large lakes within the Thar Desert, its water only reaching the sea in very wet rainy seasons.
+Many significant archaeological sites have been excavated along its course-way, indicating that the river played a vital part in the development of the Indus Valley civilisation.
+However, the Saraswati began to dry up during the Harappan and Late Harappan phases, as evidenced by the abandonment of many settlements, disappearing completely around 1900 BCE.
 This probably occurred due to the capture of its tributaries by the Indus and Yamuna River systems and the loss of water in much of its catchment area, caused by deforestation, overgrazing and irrigation.

 Today Saraswati is depicted as a beautiful, light-skinned woman dressed in white, signifying the purity of true knowledge.
 She may be depicted near a flowing river, relating to her early history as a river goddess.
-Her mount is the swan, symbolizing her ability to discriminate between good and bad; however she is more often pictured seated on a white Nelumbo nucifera lotus, indicating her association with Absolute Truth.
+Her mount is the swan, symbolising her ability to discriminate between good and bad; however she is more often pictured seated on a white Nelumbo nucifera lotus, indicating her association with Absolute Truth and with enduring purity.
 Occasionally she is associated with the colour yellow, the colour of the mustard plant flowers that bloom at the time of her festival in the spring.
 She is dressed modestly without ornaments or jewels, representing her preference for knowledge over material things.
 Her consort is Brahma.